Image from our Land Art 2016 wall calendar featuring artwork by Dietmar Voorwold. Click image for more info.

 Image from our Celtic Mandala 2018 wall calendar featuring artwork by Jen Delyth.
 Click for more info.

 Why include a saint in a book largely intended for Pagan readers?
 To put it plainly, it’s because the saint and the goddess are one and the same.
 She never left.
 No other Western goddess has an unbroken history of worship.
 No other goddess has been clung to so passionately by her devotees, no matter what other canons of faith they accepted.
 To write a book about Brigid without including her saint aspect would be denying half her powers:

 - The power of endurance

 - The power of practical love

 As a Pagan, there was a time when I assumed that the goddess Brigid had simply been co-opted and whitewashed by the Church into something more manageable, less powerful.
 I see it somewhat differently now.
 Continue reading

-Artwork by Jen Delyth featured in our Celtic Mandala 2016 wall calendar.
+Artwork by Jen Delyth featured in our Celtic Mandala 2018 wall calendar.
+Click for info.